data-umbrella/event-transcripts/2024/98-rebecca-bash-scripting.md

 ## About the Event
 This talk is for all of us who feel like we never learned Bash properly.
 The goal is to increase our self-sufficiency in writing Bash.
 We'll start with some basic Bash commands, but move quickly to combining commands, scripting, error handling and resources for teaching yourself more.

+Audience: This should interest folks working in DevOps or developers doing repetitive file tasks as well as in cybersecurity.
 ```
 ## Timestamps
 00:00 Help us add timestamps